capstone-engine/capstone/suite/auto-sync/README.md

 with this synchronization between LLVM and Capstone's modules by automating most of it.

+Please refer to [intro.md](intro.md) for an introduction about this tool.

 ## Install

 Setup Python environment and Tree-sitter